Quinoa and black bean salad

-Quinoa (pronounced Keen-wa), is a popular substitute for rice, couscous or pasta.
+Quinoa is a popular substitute for rice, couscous or pasta.
 This gluten-free-grain is versatile and suitable for both savoury and sweet dishes.
 It’s chewy, nutty and completely delicious, especially in salads.
 The two most commonly used are white and red quinoa.
 Red quinoa is slightly more earthy and turns a brownish colour when cooked.
-I’ve used a combination of both here but, if you can’t get your hands on the red quinoa, just go with the white.
+I’ve used a combination of both here.
 Added to this super nutritious grain is my current new favourite, black rice and black-eyed beans, both of which provide extra fibre, protein and texture.
 Look out for black rice at health food stores or Pick n Pay hypermarkets.
 If you’re looking for another reason to buy black rice, this recipe for black rice pudding form Jamie Oliver’s Superfoods book is a healthy, sweet temptation.

 For the salad